Seychelles giant tortoise

 The Seychelles giant tortoise (Aldabrachelys gigantea hololissa), also known as the Seychelles domed giant tortoise, is a tortoise subspecies in the genus Aldabrachelys.

 It inhabited the large central granitic Seychelles islands, but was hunted in vast numbers by European sailors.
 By around 1840 it was presumed to be extinct, along with the Arnold's giant tortoise, a subspecies which shared the same islands.

 It was recently rediscovered.
 Currently, a little over a hundred individuals exist.
 Many had been reestablished in the wild on forested islands such as Silhouette, but were evicted in 2011 by the Seychelles Islands Development Company.

 Description

 The three Aldabra-Seychelles giant tortoise subspecies can be distinguished based on carapace shape, however, many captive animals may have distorted carapaces and so may be difficult to identify.

 The Seychelles giant tortoise (A. g. hololissa) is broad, flattened on the back and with raised scutes; it is usually a brownish-grey color.
 In comparison, the true Aldabra giant tortoise (A. g. gigantea) is a roundly-domed, black-colored subspecies.

+Diet

+Like other species of tortoise, the Seychelles giant tortoise is not strictly herbivorous.
+There have been anecdotal reports of tortoises consuming birds, crabs, and bones.
+In 2021, a female tortoise on Frégate Island was recorded deliberately hunting, killing, and eating a noddy tern chick.